ta4j/ta4j-wiki/Bar-series-and-bars.md

 Options to consider:

-- **Builders** – `TimeBarBuilder`, `TickBarBuilder`, `VolumeBarBuilder`, and the new `AmountBarBuilder` aggregate trades into bars by elapsed time, tick count, volume, or quote currency size respectively.
+- **Builders** – `TimeBarBuilder`, `TickBarBuilder`, `VolumeBarBuilder`, and `AmountBarBuilder` aggregate trades into bars by elapsed time, tick count, volume, or quote currency size respectively.
+Their factories can also build `BaseRealtimeBar` instances when you enable the `realtimeBars` constructor flag.
 - **Begin vs. end timestamps** – Since 0.18 you can build bars anchored on begin time (`timePeriod` + `beginTime`) or end time.
 Use whichever matches your data source.
 - **Split series** – `series.getSubSeries(start, end)` is the standard way to create train/test or walk-forward slices.
 The resulting series inherits the source max-bar-count setting.
 - **Data Sources** – The `ta4j-examples` module includes ready-made data sources for loading historical data from APIs (Yahoo Finance, Coinbase) and files (CSV, JSON).
 See [Data Sources](Data-Sources.md) for comprehensive documentation.